 When the mine has been closed, Kennady Lake will be refilled.
-This will take about eight to nine years.
-The dykes will then be removed or breached, and fish and water movement between the waterbodies will be restored to the way they were before the Project.
+This will take about eight to sixteen years.
+The dykes will then be breached or lowered, and fish and water movement between the waterbodies will be restored to the way they were before the Project.